Developing and publishing equality action plans

 - In detail

-- Employers with 250 employees or more will be required to develop and publish equality action plans setting out the steps they are taking in relation to "prescribed matters related to gender equality and to publish prescribed information relating to their plans".
-Prescribed matters will include addressing the gender pay gap and supporting employees going through the menopause.
+- From 2027, employers with 250 employees or more will be required to develop and publish equality action plans setting out the steps they are taking in relation to "prescribed matters related to gender equality and to publish prescribed information relating to their plans".
+Prescribed matters include addressing the gender pay gap and supporting employees going through the menopause.

 The content of employers' gender action plans.